 With that being said, there are still plenty of misconceptions when it comes to employee data protection and GDPR laws.
 Let's take a look at some of the most common misunderstandings:

+The company does not have to notify employees when processing their personal data.
 This is somewhat of a gray area and is a difficult one to navigate for HR employees.
 There are instances where employers do not have to notify employees when processing their data.
 This is usually when there are valid legal grounds for doing so.
 However, there are times when it's necessary to notify employees when their personal data is processed, such as when they are added to an employee directory app.
-The long and short of it is, it depends.
+The long and short of it is, it depends on the specific situation and the legitimate interest of the company.

+The employer can freely monitor employees' work.
 Employers are not free to monitor all of their employees' work if it breaches GDPR rules.
-Things such as email monitoring, CCTV, and other surveillance are considered personal data, and the standard rules apply.
+Things such as email monitoring, CCTV, and other systematic monitoring are considered personal data, and the standard rules apply.
+Employee privacy rights must be respected, and employee consent may be required for certain types of monitoring.

+GDPR is an EU law and therefore does not apply to the USA.
 GDPR applies to the USA and all other nations.
 Article 3 clearly states that GDPR applies to companies in the EU/EEA and companies outside of this that track EU/EEA residents' data.
 Simply put, if you have any employees who reside in these areas, even if they are freelancers, then GDPR applies.

+Breaches of regulations will automatically result in penalties.
 Breaches of regulations are considered on a case-by-case basis.
-The penalty for such instances will be decided based upon based on the severity of the breach, the implications on the victims, and the reasons for the breach in the first place.
+The penalty for such instances will be decided based on the severity of the breach, the implications on the victims, and the reasons for the breach in the first place.
 If data was leaked due to the company's negligence, they will likely face fines and penalties as a result.